bingson/WinGolems/Readme.md

 # WinGolems

 Paraphrasing some of Michael Nielsen's [essays on Tools for Thought](https://michaelnielsen.org/), an innovative computer interface is one that makes it easier to complete frequent tasks and produce useful insights/work that would be more difficult or impossible to accomplish without.
-Because mastering an interface requires internalizing its component objects and operations, interfaces can serve as powerful cognitive artifacts that introduce entirely new elements of cognition and modes of thought.
+Because mastering an interface requires internalizing its component objects and operations, interfaces can  serve as transformative cognitive artifacts that introduce entirely new elements of cognition and modes of thought.

-Channeling some of the ideas above, WinGolems embodies a constantly evolving collection of autohotkey (AHK) templates and functions I have written or adapted from the AHK community to expand and augment how I interact with Windows 10 computers.
+Channeling some of the ideas above, WinGolems embodies a constantly evolving collection of autohotkey (AHK) templates and functions I have written or adapted from the AHK community to expand and augment how I interact any Windows 10 computer.

 The quick start template below is a pared down variation of my own template